triton-inference-server/pytriton/docs/deploying_models.md

 ## Loading models

-The Triton class provide method to load models one or multiple models to Triton server:
+The Triton class provides methods to load one or multiple models to the Triton server:

 ```python
 import numpy as np